 OECD has played a key role in developing the concept of a PRTR and supported the development and implementation of a PRTR in member countries.

-In recent years, the public's "right to know" has moved to the forefront of environmental policy making.
-A Pollutant Release and Transfer Register (PRTR) is a key tool for governments to provide the public with data regarding the amount of hazardous chemicals and pollutants released to air, water and soil and transferred off-site for treatment or disposal.
+A Pollutant Release and Transfer Register (PRTR) is a key tool for governments to provide the public with data regarding the amount of chemicals and pollutants released to air, water and soil and transferred off-site for treatment or disposal.

-- Developing practical tools and guidance to help member countries implement a PRTR;
+The OECD has developed practical tools and guidance to help implementation of a PRTR.